Alberta Gaming and Liquor Commission (AGLC)

 http://www.saq.com

-The MLCC is the sole Canadian member of the U.S.-based Wine and Spirits Guild.
+Manitoba Liquor & Lotteries is the sole Canadian member of the U.S.-based Wine and Spirits Guild.
 The Guild is comprised of over 40 independent liquor retailers operating more than 500 stores throughout the United States.
 The Guild operates as a buying group whose goal is to supply Guild customers with high value products at great prices.
 Membership in the Guild is reserved for operators in non-competing markets and is by invitation only.

 Newfoundland Labrador Liquor Corporation (NLC)

-The NLC is a provincial crown corporation responsible for managing the importation, sale and distribution of beverage alcohol within the province.
+NLC is a provincial crown corporation responsible for managing the importation, sale and distribution of beverage alcohol within the province.
 NLC is a major retailer (through corporately owned retail outlets, branded Liquor Store), wholesaler (to Liquor Express stores, licensees, and other liquor outlets throughout Canada), and manufacturer branded Rock Spirits; (Rock Spirits owns brands and produces local product such as Screech Rum, Old Sam Rum and also contract bottles for brands including Crystal Head Vodka, Iceberg and Lemon Hart Rum).
 In addition, NLC is responsible for ensuring compliance with the Liquor Control Act, and Liquor Licensing Regulations.

 http://www.nlliquor.com/